 Breville Infuser highlights:

-My top pick is Breville Infuser, mostly because of the espresso flavor this machine provides.
-The Infuser has a pre-infusion function, which means it pushes water through the beans at lower pressure before the extraction.
+As the name says, The Infuser has a pre-infusion function, which means it pushes water through the beans at lower pressure before the extraction.
 The pre-infusion results in better extraction of the coffee oils and flavor.

 The heating system is a 1600W thermocoil with PID.
 PID keeps the water at the right temperature, providing a consistent extraction and flavorful espresso shot.